ElNiak/Toward-verification-of-QUIC-extensions/README.md

 ## Historic of the project
 1. `25-06-2020 - /` : read paper and documentation about the project.
+2. `25-06-2020 - /` : reproduce paper with draft 18 as in the paper and compare result
 2. `25-06-2020 - /` : reproduce paper with draft 29 instead of 18 as in the paper and compare result